cloud-gov/cg-site/content/docs/services/elasticsearch56.md

     curl -X PUT -u "${es_username}:${es_password}" "localhost:9200/_snapshot/my_s3_repository/my_s3_snapshot"
     ```

-* Restore from a snapshot.
-Note: to restore to a new Elasticsearch instance, you'll need to connect to your new instance (see "Connect to your Elasticsearch service using port forwarding" above) and add the existing S3 repository (see "Create a snapshot repository" above).
+* Restore from a snapshot. **Note**: to restore to a new Elasticsearch instance, you'll need to connect to your new instance (see "Connect to your Elasticsearch service using port forwarding" above) and add the existing S3 repository (see "Create a snapshot repository" above).

     ```sh
     curl -X POST -u "${es_username}:${es_password}" "localhost:9200/_snapshot/my_s3_repository/my_s3_snapshot/_restore"